ibm-cloud-docs/cephaas/service_credential_sds_view.md

 {: #retrieving-service-credential-details-cli}
 {: cli}

-Use the `credentials` command to retrieve and view the service credential details for a specific storage accound.
+Use the `credentials` command to view the list of access keys created for a given service instance (deployment).

 Run the following command and ensure you have provided `INSTANCEID` of the credential whose details you want to view..